 80g / ½ cup raisins (optional)

 3 TBSP unrefined caster sugar (or coconut sugar)

 Preheat the oven to 220C (200C fan) / 425F.
 Line a large baking tray with non-stick baking paper.

 Whisk together the milk and vinegar in a jug and set to one side.

 Turn out the dough onto a lightly floured surface.
 Sprinkle a little flour on top and gently roll out to a thickness of 2.5cm / 1 inch.
 Cut out the dough using a 7.5cm / 3inch metal pastry cutter.
 Press down swiftly on the cutter, lift straight up and push out the dough onto the prepared tray.
 Do not twist the cutter as you press down otherwise you will end up with funny shaped scones.
 Repeat until all the dough is used up, re-rolling the scraps as needed.

 Bake the scones in the preheated oven for 15 minutes, until the tops are lightly browned.
 After 10 minutes of baking, turn the tray round 180 degrees so that they brown evenly.
 Leave to cool slightly before serving.
-They are best served fresh, but will last up to 3 days in an airtight container.
-They also freeze really well.
-(Before freezing, I cut the scones in half so that they defrost quicker).
+They are best served fresh, but will last a couple of days in an airtight container.
+They also freeze well.

 For a dairy-free / vegan cream tea, fill the scones with strawberry jam and coconut “clotted cream” and serve with a pot of freshly brewed tea.

 Coconut “Clotted” Cream